10 Best Jobs In The World

 Video game testers can work full-time at one of the many game development companies around the world or as freelancers.
-Game testers tend to be very divided on whether this is actually a dream job.

 Some insist that getting paid to play video games is the best job they’ve had, while others point out that being forced to replay the same section of a broken game level while finding and documenting glitches and exploits can be a soul crushing experience.